hoodrichpirobo/Databases/README.md

 # Databases
-Repository on my Databases and Information Systems, mostly will be where i keep my sql queries for each exercise from the lab.
+Repository on my Databases and Information Systems course, mostly will be where i keep my sql queries for each exercise from the lab.